beevik/go6502/README.md

 includes a CPU emulator, a cross-assembler, a disassembler, a debugger, and a host that wraps them all together.

-The interactive go6502 console application is in the root directory provides access to all of these features.
+The interactive go6502 console application in the root directory provides access to all of these features.

 # Tutorial